-If you are protesting the value of business property or other appraisal matters, you should have evidence to support your opinion of value.
+If you are protesting business property value or other appraisal matters, you should have evidence to support your opinion of value.
 Sales data may not be available or relevant, but income and expense information may be useful.
 Generally, the appraisal district has the burden of proof in value and unequal appraisal disputes.
 An appraiser's job is to appraise property at its market value, equitably and uniformly.